 Glidden is a very small city located in the state of Iowa.
 With a population of 1,154 people and just one neighborhood, Glidden is the 338th largest community in Iowa.
-Glidden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Glidden was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Glidden is generally considered to be a blue-collar town.
-40.51% of the Glidden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Glidden is a blue-collar town, with 40.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glidden is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Glidden who work in management occupations (11.68%), office and administrative support (10.40%), and teaching (8.39%).

-Glidden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Glidden does not have a public transit system used by locals to get to and from work.

 In terms of college education, Glidden is nearly on par with the US average for all cities of 21.84%: 20.77% of adults 25 and older in Glidden have a bachelor's degree or advanced degree.